 Helen's work at Accenture included Outsourcing, Financial Services and Ventures & Alliances.
 She was part of the founding management teams for Accenture joint venture companies such as Avanade (jv with Microsoft) and e-peopleserve (jv with BT), creating highly successful brand and go-to-market strategies for both companies.

-She’s a pilot, is trained in Transactional Analysis and a member of the International Transactional Analysis Association, is an alumna of Stanford University Business School and is the co-author of the best-selling book Creating and Delivering your Value Proposition.
+She’s a pilot, is trained in Transactional Analysis and a member of the International Transactional Analysis Association, is an alumna of Stanford University Business School and is the co-author of the best-selling book Creating and Delivering your Value Proposition and Selling your Value Proposition.

 Mark Otway Chairman